dataforgoodfr/shiftdataportal_data/README.md

 ### /src/sdp_data/sources/
 Folder listing the "Raw Data" sources modules.<br>
-Each raw_{source}.py define configuration/implementation of the Api and/or File class(es) for a specific "Raw Data" {source} (raw_wb.py for World Bank "Raw Data" source)
+Each raw_{source}.py define configuration/implementation of the Api and/or File class(es) for a specific "Raw Data" {source} (ie: raw_wb.py for World Bank "Raw Data" source)